SethRobertson/GitBestPractices/0main.md

 * Check your stash for forgotten work (`git stash list`)

-## Do
+## Experiment!

-* Experiment!  (in a clone or copy)
+When you have an idea or are not sure what something does, try it out!
+Ideally try it out in a clone or copy so that recovery is trivial.
+While you can normally completely recover from any git experiment involving data which has been fully committed, perhaps you have not committed yet or perhaps you are not sure whether something falls in the category of "trying hard" to destroy history.

 ## Don't

 In this list of things to *not* do, it is important to remember that there are legitimate reasons to do all of these.
-However, you should not attempt any of these things without understanding
+However, you should not attempt any of these things without understanding the potential negative effects of each and why they might be in a best practices "Don't" list.

+*DO NOT*

-* Do not commit anything which can be regenerated from other things than were committed.
+* commit anything which can be regenerated from other things than were committed.
-* Commit configuration files
+* commit configuration files

     Specifically configuration files which might change from environment to environment or for any reasons.
 See [Information about local versions of configuration
     files](https://gist.github.com/1423106)
-* Use git-grafts
+* use git-grafts
-* Use git-replace
+* use git-replace
-* Rewrite public history
+* rewrite public history
-* Change where a tag points
+* change where a tag points
-* Use git-filter-branch
+* use git-filter-branch
-* Use clone --shared or --reference
+* use clone --shared or --reference
-* Use reset without committing/stashing
+* use reset without committing/stashing
-* Prune the reflog
+* prune the reflog
-* Expire "now"
+* expire "now"
-* Commit large binary files (when possible)
+* commit large binary files (when possible)

     Large is currently relative to the amount of free RAM you have.
     Remember that not everyone may be using the same memory